noi-techpark/odh-docs/source/datasets.rst

 * The versions of the API that can be used to access the dataset.
 * The swagger URL of the APIs.

-.. _poi-dataset:
+.. _activity_poi-dataset:
-.. include:: /datasets/poi.rst
+.. include:: /datasets/activity_poi.rst

 .. _museum-dataset:
 .. include:: /datasets/museum.rst